-You're probably wondering why a marketing consultant would write about sales metrics.
-Since Mezzanine is a marketing services company (a combination of a marketing consultant and a marketing firm), it's a reasonable question to ask.
+You're probably wondering why a marketing consultant is writing about sales metrics.
+Since Mezzanine is a marketing services company (a combination of a marketing consultant and a marketing firm), it's a reasonable question.

 The reason marketing consultants need to care about sales metrics is to help their clients (usually marketing leaders and business owners) be successful, given the demands of their jobs.
 A B2B marketer's life is so busy, with numerous projects, tactics and initiatives to manage.
 Plus coordinating internal stakeholders, getting approvals, negotiating budgets with vendors, and measuring results.
 As a result, it’s easy for marketers to get wrapped up in the day-to-day requirements of managing marketing programs.
 They might even, from time to time, lose sight of the bigger picture.
 So when a marketing consultant comes along, surely they're just going to talk about the bigger picture being branding, positioning and communications – right?